 The secret to a great cauliflower pizza crust?
 Bake it until it becomes deep golden brown, with dark edges.
 That's how you'll get the best flavor and texture.
+Once you have your beautiful crust, top it with your favorite toppings and return it to the oven to melt the cheese.

-But now it's one of my favorite keto pizza crusts (this keto breakfast pizza is another one, and I also love this crustless pizza).
-In fact, we have it almost weekly for lunch on Saturdays.
-It's a beloved - and tasty - tradition.
+Using cauliflower to make a pizza crust sounds suspicious, I know.
+I was a big skeptic until I made it.
+But now, it's one of my favorite keto pizza crusts (this chicken crust pizza is another, and I also love this crustless pizza).
+In fact, I serve it to my family almost weekly for Saturday lunch.
+It's a beloved - and delicious - tradition.

 Ingredients

-You'll only need a few simple ingredients to make this tasty crust.
+You'll only need a few simple ingredients to make this crust.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Olive oil: You'll use it to grease the pan.
 Avocado oil is another good option.